ssmlee04/tg4website/README.md

 ![](https://i.imgur.com/bPNSFCk.png)

+# Prerequisite

+Currently we only support group chats on your website.
+You need to make sure the group is a public.

 # Installation

-Go to: https://my.telegram.org/apps to get and app id and app hash.
+* Go to: https://my.telegram.org/apps to get and app id and app hash.

+* Invite @tg4website into your group, then do `/initialize`.

 # Usage